Graduate Study in Sociology : General EmphasisPage address: http://sbs.mnsu.edu/soccorr/graduateprogram/sociology.html

 The Master of Arts in Sociology: General is designed for the person seeking a comprehensive, sociological understanding of the social world.
 The program strongly emphasizes the diversity of sociological theories and research methodologies.
 Upon this foundation, the program provides an in-depth apprenticeship in the discipline of sociology by combining core courses, diverse subject areas, and the opportunity for intensive academic specialization.
-This program is ideally suited for those who wish to continue their education, earn a Ph.D. and plan a career in college teaching or research.
-It is also appropriate for those who choose to pursue careers applying sociology in a variety of work settings.
+This program is ideally suited for those planning on advanced graduate training in a doctoral program and an academic career.
+It can also be effectively used as a terminal degree by those who choose to pursue careers in applied settings.

 Students seeking admission to the Master of Arts in Sociology program must meet the following requirements:

-- 18 semester credits or 24 quarter credits of sociology including courses in theory, research methods and statistics.
+- 18 semester credits of sociology including courses in theory, research methods and statistics.

 - A grade point average of 3.0 on a 4.0 scale for all undergraduate work.

 - Three letters of recommendation.
-Forms for letters of recommendation are available from the Department of Sociology and Corrections.
+Forms are available from the Department of Sociology and Corrections.

 - Curriculum vitae or resume.